industrial-edge/iih-sdk/docs/002_example_apps/002_Example_002/_graphics/Example-02.md

-3. Business Logic - Add business logic to your application for generating triangular wave using tiemstamp data received from databus and flow creator.
+3. Business Logic - Add business logic to your application for generating triangular wave using timestamp data received from databus and flow creator.
 You can find the source code for this example [here](../source-code/Triangular-wave-02-databusdependency)
 4. Build the image - Building the image can be done by command

 ```